 The Black Hills are a special place.
-Many cultures over the centuries have come to value the region for not only its visible wonders, natural resources, and beauty, but also for characteristics nearly spiritual in nature.
+Many cultures over the centuries have come to value the region for not only its visible wonders, natural resources and beauty, but also for characteristics spiritual in nature.
 Time has not changed this admiration for the Black Hills.

-In the history of American frontier experience, no other development was more influential than the railroad and its iron horses.
-The steel rails crisscrossed the plains, ran up into the mountains, and brought settlers and town-builders to areas that had been home to native tribes for centuries.
+In the history of the American frontier, no other development was more influential than the railroad and its iron horses.
+The steel rails crisscrossed the plains, ran up into the mountains and brought settlers and town-builders to areas that had been home to native tribes for centuries.
 Good or bad, the railroad was a physical manifestation of America's quest to grow and prosper.

 The first steam engine in the Black Hills was brought across the prairie by bull team to the Homestake Mining Company at Lead in 1879.
 In 1881, the Home-stake Company created the first narrow-gauge railroad in the Black Hills to haul its cargo and the public from Lead to several mining camps.
 In 1885, the first standard-gauge railroad reached Buffalo Gap, Dakota Territory, and was extended on into Rapid City the next year.

-On the morning of August 18, 1957, the first official train operated on the Black Hills Central.
-Veteran Burlington engineer Earl Coupens piloted the Klondike Casey and its 2 open-air coaches away from the Burlington's vintage1890 Hill City depot; up the over four-percent grade of Tin Mill Hill and on to Oblivion.
-The route had been nicknamed "the 1880 TRAIN," as it was likened by Heckman to riding a train in the 1880s.
+On the morning of August 18, 1957, the first official train operated on the Black Hills Central Railroad.
+Veteran Burlington engineer Earl Coupens piloted the Klondike Casey and its two open-air coaches away from the Burlington's vintage1890 Hill City depot, up the four-percent grade of Tin Mill Hill and on to Oblivion.
+The route was nicknamed "the 1880 Train," as it was likened by Heckman to riding a train in the 1880s.
 While not quite historically accurate (Heckman was never a rigorous advocate of historic accuracy), the dating of the operation stuck, and if nothing else, captured an illusion of the railroad history.

 Visitors from around the world enjoy visiting the Black Hills and riding the train...here are a few reviews from German and Italian publications: